Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 - **Recommendations for Mitigating Identified Risks**
   - Implementing safeguards to limit excessive dependence on AI systems.
   - Providing resources and support for users to maintain a healthy balance.
-  - Regularly reviewing and updating AI behaviors to align with ethical standards.
+  - Regularly reviewing and updating AI behaviors to align with ethical standards, **conducting ongoing risk assessments to ensure adaptive measures are in place.**
   - Conducting regular workshops and discussions to reinforce the ethical use of AI.
 - **Assessment Tools to Measure Emotional Impacts**
   - Surveys and feedback mechanisms to gauge user satisfaction and emotional well-being.